nixlang-wiki/nixlang-wiki/nixos/packages-from-flakes.md

 In order to install packages from flakes, you'll first need to be using flakes. .
 You're likely doing that if you have a `flake.nix` file as part of your config.

-You'd also be smart to enable the nescesarry [experimental features](/nix/experimental_features#enabling-flakes).
+You'd also be smart to enable the necessary [experimental features](/nix/experimental_features#enabling-flakes).

 Once that is done, the first step is to add `eza` to your flake inputs in `flake.nix`.